 Lady Manningham-Buller joins a growing list of virtually everyone who have urged the case for legalising some drugs, including Dame Judi Dench, Sting, Sir Richard Branson, former senior police officers, my mum, that bloke you sat next to on the bus this morning and the woman who you nearly bumped into at Asda last night.

 Decriminalisation of cannabis

 However, Chip Somers of the drug treatment group Focus 12 insisted that decriminalising cannabis would cause the entire country to collapse into the sea.

 “I don’t want the person driving the train I’m on to have just had a joint thank you very much,” he said.

 “I am reassured by the fact that drugs are illegal because if something is illegal then it ensures that it doesn’t actually happen.”

-“If you legalise and regulate the sale of cannabis then it will just lead to a reduction in prison numbers, less gangs and an increase in tax revenue, and, erm, eeerrr, then where would we be?”
+“If you legalise and regulate the sale of cannabis then it will just lead to a reduction in prison numbers, fewer gangs and an increase in tax revenue, and, erm, errr, then where would we be?”